Self-Abandonment: Why You Keep Putting Yourself Last

 Healing self-abandonment is not about becoming someone new.
 It is about remembering who you were before you learned to ignore yourself.

-You may begin to notice small shifts:
+As healing unfolds, you may begin to notice small but meaningful changes:

 • You pause before saying yes